ZizouHuweidi/zizouhuweidi.github.io/content/posts/hello/index.md

 just like I eventually got to actually making my website, I will one day eventually get to writing an actual blog post, InshAllah.

-for now enjoy these 'hello, world!' examples in languages I use:
+for now enjoy these 'hello, world!' examples in languages I use

 # Go